spacetelescope/jwst/docs/jwst/flatfield/main.rst

 NIRSpec Data
 ------------
-The difference with NIRSpec data is that the flat field array that will be divided into the SCI and ERR arrays of the input science data set is not read directly from CRDS.
+Flat-fielding of NIRSpec spectrographic data differs from other modes in that the flat field array that will be divided into the SCI and ERR arrays of the input science data set is not read directly from CRDS.
 This is because the flat field varies with wavelength, and the wavelength of light that falls on any given pixel